-Works as a building block in the body, building muscles and other tissues, and aiding recovery.
-With a positive protein balance, we can limit muscle breakdown and stimulate muscle building.
+Works as a building block in the body, building muscles and other tissues, and aiding recovery (5).
+With a positive protein balance, we can limit muscle breakdown and stimulate muscle building (6).
 For a runner, the goal is usually not to build muscle, but it’s still vital to feed the muscle mass you have to prevent muscle loss and optimize recovery.
 One should therefore include a protein source in each meal.

 Example of protein sources: chicken, turkey, beef, ham, eggs, qorun, tofu, quinoa, quark, cottage cheese etc.

 Fat is used for fuel, but it takes longer to extract energy from it compared with carbs.
-It is therefore mainly used for low-intensity activities.
-Fat also works as a building block in the body and is vital for hormonal balance.
+It is therefore mainly used for low-intensity activities (2).
+Fat also works as a building block in the body and is vital for hormonal balance (8).
 The body’s fat supply never constitutes a limitation during physical work, but fat intake must be sufficient to meet the need for essential fatty acids (Omega 3 and Omega 6) and fat-soluble vitamins.
-Like fibers, fat delays gastric emptying, so it’s recommended to include fat in the meals between workouts.
+Like fibers, fat delays gastric emptying, so it’s recommended to include fat in the meals between workouts (2).